Netflix/dispatch/docs/configuration/plugins/configuring-slack.md

+---
+description: Configuration for Slack plugin.
+---

 # Configuring Slack

 By default, Dispatch ships with support for Slack.
 Below, is how to configure the slack plugin to work with `Dispatch`.

+{% hint style="info" %}
-Note: The `Slack` plugin relies on the [Events API](https://api.slack.com/events-api) to receive events for the event types the bot is subscribed to. `Dispatch` receives these events at the `/events/slack/event` API endpoint.
+The `Slack` plugin relies on the [Events API](https://api.slack.com/events-api) to receive events for the event types the bot is subscribed to. `Dispatch` receives these events at the `/events/slack/event` API endpoint.
 This endpoint must be publicly available in order for the `Dispatch` Slack app to work correctly.
+{% endhint %}

 ## Configuration